 Data Only Plans for the Deaf and Those with Profound Hearing Loss

-Other Cell Phone Considerations for Those with Hearing Impairment
+Other Considerations for Those with Hearing Aids

-VCO Capabilities for a Cell Phone
+VCO and TTY Capabilities for a Cell Phone

 A VCO (Voice Carry Over) Phone is similar to a standard amplified phone with a text screen for typed messages.
 A VCO phone allows the deaf or HOH person to speak directly into the handset to communicate.
 The call is routed through a VCO service and when the person receiving the call responds, an assistant types the message for the deaf or HOH person to read.